abhisekkr/LinkedIn-Clone/README.md

 # LinkedIn Clone

-LinkedIn Clone made uisng React , Redux for state management , and Firebase for Backend , Abiliy to make Post like LinkedIn such as Text with Media and Like and comment functionality.
+LinkedIn Clone made using React , Redux for state management , and Firebase for Backend , Ability to make Post like LinkedIn such as Text with Media and Like and comment functionality.
 ## Project Overview
  - Guest Login email --> abhi@test.com
  - Guest Login Password --> 123456